Ashton-Gates/belonging-foundation/README.md

 # Repository for The Belonging Foundation
 ------------------------------------------------------------------------------

 Please log any changes made plz as it will help me know where to pick up at!
-I have no implemented any access controls yet, so tread litely...
+I have not implemented any access controls yet, so tread lightly...

 Remember----- CTRL + Z is your friend